A pipeline to search for signatures of line-of-sight acceleration in gravitational wave signals produced by compact binary coalescences: Appendix

 \subsection{Low SNR Precessing Injections}

-To see how low SNRs affect the recovery of parameters after adding the phase correction due to LOSA having AS contribution on \texttt{IMRPhenomXP} with precessing spins as the base waveform, we re-injected the binary considered in subsection \ref{subsec:Prec_as_LM} with different luminosity distances ($200 \, {\rm Mpc}$ and $100 \, {\rm Mpc}$) in zero-noise using \texttt{SEOBNRv5PHM} as the base waveform.
+In Section~\ref{subsec:Prec_as_LM}, we considered very high SNR injections.
+To see how low SNRs affect the recovery of parameters after adding the phase correction due to LOSA having AS contribution on \textsc{IMRPhenomXP} with precessing spins as the base waveform, we re-injected the binary considered in Section \ref{subsec:Prec_as_LM} with different luminosity distances ($200 \, {\rm Mpc}$ and $100 \, {\rm Mpc}$) in zero-noise using \textsc{SEOBNRv5PHM} as the base waveform.

 For the $200 \, {\rm Mpc}$ injection, we find the SNR $\rho^N_{\rm mf}$ to be $26.13$, while for the $100 \, {\rm Mpc}$ injection we find the same number to be $52.69$.
-Figure \ref{fig:app_low_snr_prec_inj} shows the corner plots of $\Gamma_1$, $\mathcal{M}$, and $q$ recovered using \texttt{IMRPhenomXP} with precessing spins as the base waveform for these injections.
-We find that $\mathcal{M}$ and $\Gamma_1$ are very well recovered in both cases but $q$ is recovered near the boundary for the $100\, {\rm Mpc}$ injection.
+Figure \ref{fig:app_low_snr_prec_inj} shows the corner plots of $\Gamma_1$, $\mathcal{M}$, and $q$ recovered using \textsc{IMRPhenomXP} with precessing spins as the base waveform for these injections.
+We find that $\mathcal{M}$ and $\Gamma_1$ are very well recovered in both cases, but $q$ is recovered near the boundary for the $100\, {\rm Mpc}$ injection.
 Though it may seem strange by only looking at the posterior of $q$ that it is well recovered for the lowest SNR case considered here, i.e., the $200\, \rm Mpc$ injection, it is not.
 This is an artifact of the posterior of $q$ broadening due to low SNR.